perfectzc-max/NanoSeq/README.md

 #### Coverage (cov)

-A coverage histogram is computed for the bulk BAM.
+A coverage histogram is computed for the bulk BAM (the coverge per 100bp for bam file -B, generate a "$numberofchr.cov.bed.gz" file for each chromsome included).

 ```
 runNanoSeq.py -t 10 \